intervortex/vortex/site/content/posts/community/rachel-selenography.md

 write about and much easier to be honest about, so yes i took the safe route but you made me go first.

-and it's a truly great album so listen to it!
+And it's a truly great album so listen to it!